scassani/NMsim/README.md

 In addition, `NMsim` provides other features to further modify the simulation control stream

--   Simulation of typical subjects with all ETAs equal 0 (`typical=TRUE`)
+-   Simulate of typical subjects with all ETAs equal 0 (`typical=TRUE`)
+-   Specify parameter values, other than final estimates (`inits` argument)
--   Custom modification of control stream sections (`modify.sections` argument)
+-   Custom modification of control stream sections (`modify` argument)

 To learn how to run these simulations on your Nonmem models, get started with